-Beige and brown, cinched with a belt.
+Beige and brown, cinched by a belt.

 He has a hat on.
 He brings his hand to it,

-matting it down.
+patting it down.
 On account of the wind,

-that whistling wind - incessant.
+that whistling wind -- incessant.

 He walks with his hand on his hatted head.